This post may contain affiliate links. Read our disclosure page for full details.

-Looking for some romantic dinner recipes for your next date night in?
+Looking for some romantic dinner ideas for your next date night in?
 Or maybe you need to make a Valentine’s dinner that is guaranteed to impress.
 Look no further.
-We’ve compiled a list of some of the most perfect romantic dinner ideas for two.
+We’ve compiled a list of some of the most perfect romantic dinner recipes for two.

 Most of these are ready-to-make, with recipes built specifically for two people.
 Others might take a bit of tweaking, but they are delicious romantic dinners and are 100% worth it.
 Cooking for two is an excellent date night idea.

 From lobster to linguine (or perhaps a combination of the two), check out this round-up of romantic recipes for two from some of the Internet’s best chefs.

 Date Night Oven Baked Garlic Butter Prawn Risotto